ashpoolresearch/SafetySuiteDemo/README.md

 - the addition of new users is somewhat outside the scope of the task so no in-api validation is implemented. there's a required tag in the fields for the front end but posting invalid users - via api may break it
 - no auth / security for the demo
 - front end was vibe-coded in 5 minutes and is very basic
+- currently a bug that says an employee is failed to be deleted but upon refresh the delete goes through